In southern Dutch town, cafes open in lockdown protest

 Associated Press

-A local broadcaster showed people eating and drinking at outdoor tables of restaurants in the main street of Valkenburg in open defiance of a lockdown in the Netherlands.
+Locals flocked to eat and drink at outdoor tables of restaurants in the main street of Valkenburg in open defiance of a lockdown in the Netherlands.
 Authorities in the tourist town, which was devastated by flooding last year, didn’t take action to enforce coronavirus restrictions.

+“It’s very difficult, it doesn’t feel fair at the moment.
+The first few lockdowns were logical, I agreed with them, but it doesn’t feel fair any more,” said Didi Corten, who opened the outdoor terrace of Brasserie America for the day.

+“After the flooding, we want to open again very soon because otherwise I’m afraid a lot of businesses will not survive,” she added.
+“It can’t go on like this.”

-More towns in the region were planning similar protest openings on Saturday.
+More towns in the region were planning similar protest openings on Saturday if hospitality remains in lockdown.

 The country has been in an tough lockdown since the week before Christmas in a move the government says is aimed at “buying time” to ease pressure on overburdened hospitals and ramp up the country’s vaccine booster program.